Cytosponge/EndoSign (Capsule Sponge)

 2. You will be asked some questions to check that you are ready for your test and make sure you are comfortable

 3. You will swallow the Capsule and string with some water.
-The end of the string is attached to a piece of card which the nurse will hold
+The end of the string is attached to a piece of applicator which the nurse will hold

 Swallowing the Capsule diagram